spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 {% info_block warningBox "Do not risk your Go-Live!" %}

-Points mentioned here are critical for the success of your go live.
+The preparation activities mentioned here are critical for the success of your go-live process.
-We strongly encourage that your project plan contains the tasks related to the go-live checklist and allows enough time for them to be completed.
+We strongly encourage you to include the tasks related to the go-live checklist in your project plan and allocate sufficient time to complete them.

 {% endinfo_block %}

-This document describes how to prepare a Spryker project for going live on Spryker Cloud Commerce OS (SCCOS).
+This document describes how to prepare a Spryker project for going live.

-We divided the preparation into approximate timeframes, and you can adjust them to your needs.
-Make sure that all the following tasks are completed one week before going live.
+We've divided the preparation into approximate timeframes, and you can adjust them to your needs.
+Make sure that all of the following tasks are completed at least one week before going live.

 ## Eight weeks before go-live

-Eight weeks before your project goes live, *please inform us about your detailed go-live plans*.
+Let us know all the details of your go-live plan.
 Reach out to your Partner or Customer Success Manager and share your go-live plans: the date and time when you want to make your shop accessible to the public.
 If the time changes, keep us updated.
 This is critical for Domain Name System (DNS) switching and the hypercare phase we provide before and after your go-live.

-Ensure you have considered and/or addressed all the items from the following checklists.
+Make sure you've addressed all the items from the following checklists.

-### Cloud
+### Cloud environments

+- Connected systems are checked and prepared:
+    - Double-check that all VPC peering and Site-to-Site VPN connections are monitored and secure.
+We don't usually monitor such connections with external parties.
+    - Make sure that there is a network diagram that can be used to explain the setup quickly if the need arises.
+    - Make sure that routing works as expected, and no internal resources are accidentally exposed via the Site-to-Site or VPC peering setup.
-- *Distributed Denial-of-service (DDOS) prevention or mitigation checked and implemented.*
+- Denial-of-service (DDOS) prevention or mitigation is checked and implemented:
-    - Check your concepts for Denial-of-service (DOS) and DDOS prevention or mitigation and check with relevant vendors for products that fit your needs and are compatible with SCCOS.
+    - Check your concepts for Denial-of-service (DOS) and DDOS prevention or mitigation, and check with relevant vendors for products that fit your needs and are compatible with SCCOS.
-    - Check your concepts for DOS and DDOS prevention Admin panel and Merchant portal.
+    - Check your concepts for DOS and DDOS prevention in the Back office and Merchant portal.
 Add basic auth if applicable.
-For details, see [Configure basic .htaccess authentication](/docs/pbc/all/identity-access-management/{{site.version}}/configure-basic-htaccess-authentication.html)
+For instructions on implementing basic auth, see [Configure basic .htaccess authentication](/docs/pbc/all/identity-access-management/{{site.version}}/configure-basic-htaccess-authentication.html)
-- *DNS strategy is defined*.
+- The DNS strategy is defined.
 If you delegate DNS to Spryker, let us know the date on which to point the domain name to your Spryker project.

 {% info_block infoBox "DNS propagation" %}